Is working in campus ministry right for you?

 Mentoring &

-Peer Community You will receive individualized mentoring and coaching from a veteran IV staff, as well as participate in a learning community of other interns.
+Peer Community You will receive individualized mentoring and coaching from veteran IV staff, as well as participate in a learning community of other interns.

 |